fullmetalbrackets/blog/src/pages/uses.md

   - Grafana

 - ### Comment
   Bought used on eBay for around $60.
 I added hard drives and doubled the RAM, and it's been running my entire stack of self-hosted services going on two years without so much as a hiccup.
+Also acts as my NAS and network share via Samba and NFS.
+My media library (except movies, which is a small collection that don't mind losing), configs and other important files are backed up every 72 hours to the 750 GB HDD.
+I have yet to find a need for any additional backup solutions.

 <div id='pihole' />